It is not at all surprising when we look at Google’s search data that shows more than 3,000 people search [ what to post on Instagram ] every month.

 Capture different moods and moments from your employees or customers and reveal your product story or brand values.

 For example when Starbucks launched their new drink flavor around Easter, they had some employees dressed with bunny ears pose with the new drink.

 This type of on-the-spot fun, while capturing the current mood around the product, can also increase post engagements and traffic for your brand.

 7. DIY projects around your products & service

 Lego as a brand has always wanted to connect with kids to make new products with Lego blocks.
-They invited kids and let their imagination run wild by providing its products and captured all their creations.
+They invited kids and let their imagination run wild by providing its products and capturing all their creations.